 Offending command: setcolor

-Setcolor errors can be caused by incompatibilities between non-Adobe PostScript interpreters and Freehand or InDesign.
+Setcolor errors can be caused by incompatibilities between non-Adobe PostScript interpreters and Adobe InDesign or FreeHand.
+I have also seen reports of the error showing up while creating PDF files from PageMaker 7.

 Stack: